mipidisaster/miLibrary/analysis/Stepper-Class/README.md

-This flexibility comes from the sorting within the DMA multiples "PULSES" to transmit per interrupt (i.e. 1, 2, 3, 4, 5, 10, etc.); this obviously takes up a level of processor time.
+This flexibility comes from the sorting within the DMA multiple "PULSES" to transmit per interrupt (i.e. 1, 2, 3, 4, 5, 10, etc.); this obviously takes up a level of processor time.
+However, reduces the number of times that the interrupt would be triggered, reducing utilisation overall